oeg-upm/BRATtoBIO/README.md

 # Requirements

-The requirements are already in the requirements.txt file.
-These are:
+The requirements are already in the requirements.txt file:

        pandas==2.0.3
        pysbd==0.3.4
-       qdm==4.65.0
+       tqdm==4.65.0

 # Usage